popelucha/ESSLLI-2025/03_description_logic/README.md

 <details>
 <summary>Tips</summary>
-1. What should the predicate be?
+ What should the predicate be?<br>
-1. What should the variables/constants be?
+ What should the variables/constants be?<br>
-1. What is the relation between conjunctions and logical operators AND, OR?
+ What is the relation between conjunctions and logical operators AND, OR?<br>
-1. What are the quantifiers in natural language?
+ What are the quantifiers in natural language?
 </details>

 ---